olywoolsey/Notes/Semester1/COMP1911-ProfessionalComputing/SQIRO.md

 - **O**bservation
 ## Observation
 - See how an office runs as you walk in
-- how much paper is there
+- How much paper is there
-- look for disorganisation and how to improve it
+- Look for disorganisation and how to improve it
-- frequency of processes
+- Frequency of processes
-- info going in and out
+- Info going in and out
-- gather basic metrics
+- Gather basic metrics
-- watch people do their job
+- Watch people do their job
-	**Hawthorn Effect**
+- Can be time consuming
-	- When people know they're being observed they behaved differently
+- **Hawthorn Effect** - When people know they're being observed they behaved differently
-- Avoid Hawthorn effect - secret shopper
+- Avoid Hawthorn effect - secret shopper, cameras,
-- can be time consuming
 ## Reading
 - Internal
 	- Web Site